koyeb/example-remix-tailwind-application/Koyeb-Review.md

 npx create-remix@latest remix-hacker-news
 ```

+`npx` allows us to execute npm packages binaries (`create-remix` in our case) without having to first install it.

 At the prompt, choose **Just the basics** then **Remix App Server,** and then **JavaScript.**

 Finally, install the npm dependencies by selecting `Y` when prompted.